Day Trading Rules: Pattern Day Trader Rule

 - What limit does the PDT rule impose?

 Day trading has become a popular type of trading and definitely has its advantages.
-A pattern day trader (PDT) is a regulatory designation for someone who executes at least four trades a day, over five days, from the same account.
-As a PDT, you must follow the pattern day trader – or PDT – rule.
-I have a strategy I use to get around the PDT rule, and I want to share it with you!
+A pattern day trader (PDT) is a regulatory designation for someone who executes at least four trades a day, over five days, from the same account, and follows the pattern day trader – or PDT – rule.
+I have a strategy I use to get around that rule, and I want to share it with you!

 Why Choose Pattern Day Trading?